thunlp/PL-Marker/README.md

 # PL-Marker
 Source code of the ACL 2022 paper "[Packed Levitated Marker for Entity and Relation Extraction](https://arxiv.org/pdf/2109.06067.pdf)".

+[@tomaarsen](https://github.com/tomaarsen) develops a feasible and powerful library, [SpanMarker](https://github.com/tomaarsen/SpanMarkerNER), to apply PL-Marker to named entity recognition.
+SpanMarker takes advantage of the valuable functionality of 🤗 [Transformers](https://github.com/huggingface/transformers/) library, thus it can deal with a series of NER datasets with various encoders.
+Thanks to [@tomaarsen](https://github.com/tomaarsen) for his insightful work!

 ## Quick links
 * [Overview](#Overview)
 * [Setup](#Setup)